hanabi/hanabi.github.io/Hat_Guessing.md

 * A card is useless if
   * it's already played
   * you instructed another player to play that card
+* For example:
-    * For example, Cathy and Donald both have a playable blue 1, and no other playable cards.
-Alice tells Donald to play blue 1, and tells Cathy to discard blue 1.
+  * Cathy and Donald both have a playable blue 1, and no other playable cards.
+  * Alice tells Donald to play blue 1, and tells Cathy to discard blue 1.

 <br />